 Christmas shopping is not everyone's idea of fun.
 It can be time-consuming, stressful and very expensive.
 Use our top 10 Christmas savings tips to avoid blowing your budget.

-The high street is going through some challenging times with even strong brands like Thomas Cook going under.
-Buying gift vouchers for Christmas might seem a safe option if you're not sure what present to buy, but they can be risky.
-If a retailer goes bust, they will often stop accepting gift vouchers and it will be more difficult to get your money back.
+Buying gift vouchers for Christmas might seem a safe option if you're not sure what present to buy, but it can also be risky.
+The high street is going through some challenging times and many retailers have gone under.
+Retailers that have gone bust will often stop accepting gift vouchers and it will be more difficult to get your money back.

 It might be safer to get a prepaid gift card if you want a loved one to be able to choose their own Christmas present this year.